Statement of Compliance with the QCA Corporate Governance Code

 The effectiveness of the Board and its committees are kept under review in accordance with corporate governance best practice and the performance of the Board is evaluated continuously.

 Each Non-Executive Director’s value and input is continually monitored by the Executive Chairman to ensure they are actively contributing to the Company achieving its strategic and financial objectives.
-Towards the end of FY23 this performance review was undertaken whereby discussions were held between the Executive Chairman and the Non-Executive Directors of the Board to discuss their performance and obtain their views regarding the performance of the Board.
-All were in agreement that the Board is a well-balanced Board with a good mix of skills.
+At the time of the appointment of Björn Lindblom, a discussion was had between the Board regarding composition.
+All agreed that the Board is still a well-balanced Board with a good mix of skills.

 8. Promote a corporate culture that is based on ethical values and behaviours